-If you plan to graduate during Fall 2021, please adhere to the following deadlines:
+If you plan to graduate during FALL 2022, please adhere to the following deadlines:

-September 3, 2021 Final date to apply for degree/certificate for FALL 2021 graduation.
-September 3, 2021 Final date for submitting Program of Study forms to the Graduate School for graduation in FALL 2021.
-An Advisory Committee form for Master of Arts, Master of Science, and all doctoral candidates must be on file by this date.
-October 1, 2021 Final date for submitting applications for Admission to Candidacy to the Graduate School for doctoral candidates who plan to graduate in FALL 2021.
-If you were not admitted to candidacy prior to October 1, 2021, you must register for 10 hours FALL 2021.
-October 8, 2021 Final date for submitting requests for Transfer of Credit, with accompanying transcripts, to the Graduate School for students graduating in FALL 2021.
-October 15, 2021 Final date for doctoral students to submit information for the Commencement Program for FALL 2021 graduation (use the form at grad.uga.edu) November 1, 2021 Final date for electronically submitting one complete copy of a thesis or dissertation for a format check for FALL 2021 graduation.
-November 24, 2021 Final date for receipt of the following by the Graduate School: Final Defense Approval Form & ETD Submission Approval Form (all doctoral, MS, MA, MHP, and MLA) and corrected copy of thesis/dissertation for FALL 2021 graduation.
-December 10, 2021 Final date for completing all requirements except submission of theses/ dissertations (see earlier deadlines).
-The Graduate School must receive notification concerning removal of incompletes, certificate completions, final examinations, etc., for FALL 2021 graduation.
-(Note: this does not include grades for courses in which students are currently enrolled) December 17, 2021 Friday at 2:30 PM Graduation.
+C1 Final data ta annhu far darma (acrtificata far T. II.
+2022, meduation September 2, 2022 Final date to apply for degree/certificate for Fall 2022 graduation.
+Final date for submitting Program of Study forms to the Graduate School for graduation in Fall 2022 .
+An Advisory Committee form for Master of Arts, Master of September 2, 2022 Science, and all doctoral candidates must be on file by this date.
+Final date for submitting applications for Admission to Candidacy to the Graduate School for doctoral candidates who plan to graduate in Fall 2022.
+If you were not October 3, 2022 admitted to candidacy prior to October 3, 2022, you must register for 10 hours Fall 2022.
+Final date for submitting requests for Transfer of Credit, with accompanying October 7, 2022 transcripts, to the Graduate School for students graduating in Fall 2022 .
+Final date for doctoral students to submit information for the Commencement October 14, 2022 Program for Fall 2022 graduation (use the form at grad.uga.edu) Final date for electronically submitting one complete copy of a thesis or October 31, 2022 dissertation for a format check for Fall 2022 graduation.
+Final date for receipt of the following by the Graduate School: Final Defense Approval Form November 23, 2022 & ETD Submission Approval Form (all doctoral, MS, MA, MHP, and MLA) and corrected copy of thesis/dissertation for Fall 2022 graduation. copy of thesis/dissertation for Fail 2022 graduation.
+Final date for completing all requirements except submission of theses/ dissertations (see earlier December 9, 2022 deadlines).
+The Graduate School must receive notification concerning removal of incompletes, certificate completions, final examinations, etc., for Fall 2022 graduation.
+(Note: this does not include grades for courses in which students are currently enrolled) December 16, 2022 Graduation.
 Diplomas will be mailed approximately six to eight weeks after graduation.
-Address changes, if necessary, should be made with the Office of the Registrar to ensure receipt of diploma. graduation-information graduation-information January 10, 2022 Date the Graduate School will accept theses/dissertations for format checks for future graduations.
+Fuidewate as ADC Address changes, if necessary, should be made with the Office of the Registrar to ensure receipt of Friday at 9:30 AM diploma. grad.uga.edu/index.php/currentstudents/policies-procedures/graduationceremonies/ graduation-information January 9, 2023 Date the Graduate School will accept theses/dissertations for format checks for future e e e graduations.

-If you have applied for Spring graduation and find you will not be able to meet one of these deadlines, e-mail gradinfo@uga.edu to request a change in graduation.
-Graduate School | 310 Herty Drive, Athens, GA 30602-2201
+If you have applied for Fall graduation and find you will not be able to meet one of these deadlines, e-mail gradinfo@uga.edu to request a change in graduation.
+Graduate School | 310 Herty Drive, Athens, GA 30602